chawyehsu/base16-concfg/README.md

 based on 16 colors, is a very good theme solution for ConHost.

-Before utilizing base16 themes, one should know that there are color mapping difference between Windows Console and other terminals (e.g. *nix terminals).
+Before utilizing base16 themes, one should know that there are color mapping difference between Windows Console and other ANSI-based terminals (e.g. *nix terminals).
 The main issue is the order of `ColorTable` of Windows Console **does not** map the [ANSI escape color], explained [here].
 Because of this, we need to remapping it manually.
 Here is the mapping table.